 Attorneys are not permitted to accompany clients into the waiting room or to their interview.
 Only the following persons may accompany a visa applicant to their interview:

-- Interpreter: Applicants may bring ONE interpreter if they do not speak English or Greek well enough to participate in an interview. - Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.
+Special Needs Visitors: Applicants may bring ONE person to help if they are elderly, disabled, or a minor child.

 Immigrant visa fees